alanking/irods_docs/docs/plugins/pluggable_authentication.md

 #### Managing session tokens

 Expired session tokens are cleared for individual users of the `irods` authentication scheme as they authenticate using a password.
-Frequent password-based authentication may lead to accumulation of session tokens.
-Administrators may periodically prune tokens by a `rodsadmin` with `iadmin remove_session_tokens`.
+Frequent password-based authentication may lead to an accumulation of session tokens.
+Administrators may periodically prune tokens with `iadmin remove_session_tokens`.

 To remove all session tokens for all users:
 ```bash